AneesMuzzafer/reduxefy/README.md

 ```

 You're free to take a snoop at the source code and witness the magic for yourself.
-Sure, I might have taken a completely different approach than the Redux overlords and it might not be as elegant, but that's actually the best part about this.
+Sure, I might have taken a completely different approach than the Redux overlords and it might not be as elegant, but that's actually the best part about this!

 ## License